niltorrespages/Playground/docs/home/whoami.md

 If you have any suggestions, or just want to say hi you can find me on my Github page or Linkedin.
 Always happy to meet new people!

-(:material-progress-wrench: means I'm working on it!)
+(:material-progress-wrench: means Work in progress!)